If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Specifically: There needs to be a photo for Tobakaido as well.

-In the Western versions of the game, various things, such as the café window or the Beanie hat, will be branded for a fictitious brand called Redfurt.
+In the Western versions of the game, various things, such as the café windows or the Beanie hat, will be marked with the logo of a fictitious brand called Redfurt, which is a combination of Redmond, Washington (which is where Nintendo of America is headquartered) and Frankfurt, Germany (which is where Nintendo of Europe is headquartered).
 In Japanese, this brand is instead called Tobakaido, while in Korean it is named Ninko.

 Redfurt Ninko